...

 • A cap or sunglasses

-• Possibly rain jacket in the rainy season
+• Possibly a rain jacket for the rainy season

 • Good shoes